diSimplex/toolArchive/docs/tasks/Task004-Go-Lua-ConTeXt-NATS.md

    As an alterntive, for ConTeXt, if we have through-put problems with the pure lua JSON implementations, we might use the C NATS client https://github.com/nats-io/nats.c which is up to date.
+But alas, ConTeXt will not currently run shared library lua modules.

 2. ConTeXt requires the `--permitloadlib` option to allow external Lua shared modules to be loaded.
 However some `lua_` symbols seem to be